yandexdataschool/Practical_RL/README.md

 # Announcements
+* 2017.10.02 - week4 homework is yet to be published, week3 and week4 deadlines are shifted one week into the future.
 * 2017.09.24 - Week3 homework published, we're sorry for the delay
 * 2017.09.13 - Gym website seems to have gone down indefinitely.
 Therefore,
  - week0 homework: Bonus I counts as 2 points if you beat mean reward +5.0 for Taxi-v1 or +0.95 on frozenlake8x8